Distance-based species tree estimation: information-theoretic trade-off between number of loci and sequence length under the coalescent: Matching upper bound

 \item Compute the fraction of genes, $\hat{w}_1$ and $\hat{w}_2$, with $\theta/k \leq \hat{p}$ in $\tcal_1^2$ and $\tcal_2^2$ respectively.

-\end{enumerate} We infer that the first dataset comes from $\P_0^{\otimes 2m}$ if $\hat{w}_1 < \hat{w}_2$, and vice versa. \begin{remark} Simply comparing the $\frac{C}{\sqrt{k}}$-quantiles breaks down when $f \ll \frac{1}{k}$, as then the signal is smaller than the typical bin size.
-This explains the need for the second phase in our algorithm. \end{remark}
+\end{enumerate} We infer that the first dataset comes from $\P_0^{\otimes 2m}$ if $\hat{w}_1 < \hat{w}_2$, and vice versa. \begin{remark} Simply comparing the $\frac{C}{\sqrt{k}}$-quantiles breaks down when $f \ll \frac{1}{k}$, as it is quite possible that the quantiles will be identical since they can only take $k$ possible values.
+However, even if the quantiles are identical, the probability of a gene being lower than the quantile is bigger if the distance is smaller.
+This explains the need for the second phase in our algorithm.
+We remark further that the partition of the data into two sets is used for analysis purposes as it allows for better control of dependencies. \end{remark}